Crohn ZoneCrohn Zone

 The Genetic Component of Crohn's Disease

 Studies have shown that genetics play a major role in the susceptibility to Crohn’s disease.
 It is estimated that between 5-20% of individuals with Crohn’s have a family history of the condition, suggesting a strong hereditary link.
+Because the condition can present at any age, parents whose children show symptoms should review our guide on Crohn's disease in children and adolescents.
 While Crohn’s disease is not caused by a single gene, multiple genetic variations contribute to its development.

 Key Genes Involved in Crohn's Disease: